scup/atellier/README.md

 A React component that works like a preview of other components.
-A excellent tool to show how your component works and looks with.
+An excellent tool to show how your component works and looks with.
 Easy to install and configure, you can have a router in your project with Atellier and can interact with any component.

 Imagine a universe in which you may have tools (***components***) tested in real time!
 This is amazing!